CannedOrgi/Arduino-Pong-Game/README.md

  exemplifies a practical application of serial communication between different microcontrollers, illustrating an essential technique in embedded systems design where multiple processors work in tandem to accomplish more complex tasks.

+ ## Files
+ UNO_Pong: Code for Arduino UNO.
+The UNO receives the button inputs and controls the buzzer.
+ MegaCodePong: Code for the Arduino Mega 2560.
+Controls the main game logic and TFT display commands.